 Evil is matter, evil as a blind force.
 There is no contradiction necessary between the two, since the discoveries of quantum physics illustrate that the heart of all matter is force.

 In addition to the American continent’s forgotten/suppressed early past, Levenda places the blame for a Pandora’s box of death, destruction, and insanity with those forces who later sought to exploit ancient occult rituals and practices in order to manipulate targets at home and abroad.

 And then add the third element of this unholy trinity…the entertainment industry:

 Was it possible that Hollywood was being used as a tool of secret, special interests, and that the selection of themes, scripts, actors, studios, producers, directors was–at times, and during certain periods of international or domestic tensions–politically motivated or the result of an intelligence agenda: psychological warfare?

-I always feel compelled to recommend the Sinister Forces books to anyone who has an interest in occultism, conspiracy theories, UFOlogy (there’s quite a bit in there on that as well), and so on.
-But it is with the following caveat.
-Levenda painstakingly “builds” the case for theories, constructing a foundation of anthropological or historical research before diving into “the good stuff” (as it were).
+Levenda painstakingly “builds” here the case for his theories, constructing a foundation of anthropological or historical research before diving into “the good stuff” (as it were).
 That means that when you buy Book One, there is going to first be a whole section on American prehistory to read and digest before you get to MKUltra shenanigans, the weird synchronicities surrounding the movie Rosemary’s Baby, and people channeling supposed aliens.